Stromberg-Carlson: SC4020 Microfilm Printer & Plotter

 The microfilm printer was originally developed for the Social Security Administration to handle its large volume of microfilm data.
 In 1959, Stromberg-Carlson introduced the SC4020, a computer-controlled microfilm printer and plotter, used chiefly for COM (Computer Output Microfilm) applications.
 The SC4020 utilized a Charactron cathode-ray-tube (CRT) with an internal mask (or stencil) through which the electron beam was deflected to choose an alphanumeric character, and the character-shaped beam was then deflected to a target position on the faceplate of the CRT.
 A 35 mm or 16 mm shutterless camera, in a lightproof enclosed cabinet along with the CRT, captured the imagery produced on the faceplate.
 The film was then developed chemically, separate from the SC4020, and could be later enlarged onto paper.
 The instructions to control the SC4020 were created by a mainframe computer and transferred to the SC4020 on magnetic tape.
 A “quick-look,” separate from the SC4020, was available using zinc oxide photosensitized paper.

 Though intended as a high-speed printer, the SC4020 could be used to create vector-graphical output of scientific and engineering data, rather than plotting numbers by hand.
 Early installations of the SC4020, with its plotter capability, were at the Lawrence Radiation Laboratory in Livermore, CA and at Bell Telephone Laboratories, Incorporated in Murray Hill, NJ.
 The SC4020 could also be used to create computer-animated movies on a frame-by-frame basis.
 These computer-animated movies, usually using vector graphics, were of scientific and engineering data and also of artistic investigations, done with the 35 mm camera or the 16 mm camera.
 Pin-registered cameras were used for creating movies on the SC4020 to minimize jitter.
-Computer-animated movies using raster graphics were created on the SC4020 at Bell Labs in the early 1960s using FORTRAN and the BEFLIX subroutine language.
+Computer-animated movies using raster graphics (achieved on the SC4020 by defocusing its Charactron to form bitmapped pixels using the resulting blurred characters) were created on the SC4020 at Bell Labs in the early 1960s using FORTRAN and the BEFLIX subroutine language.

 A much larger 19-inch diameter Charactron CRT was used for military radar-screen displays.
 Around 1968, the Stromberg DatagraphiX SD4360, controlled by a minicomputer, was introduced as a replacement of the SC4020, and replaced the SC4020 at Bell Labs.
 “SC4020” seems to have become almost a generic term, including not only the original SC4020 but also the various similar machines that followed.

+Portable speakers

+Stromberg's portable speakers are designed for convenience and mobility, catering to consumers who value portability without compromising on sound quality.
+These speakers typically feature: